Anubhav2201/DataBase6370/README.md

 Extensively testing the project within a short period of time was a challenge.

 Javadoc:
 Generated java doc has been included inside of the javadoc directory.

+Compilation:
+1. Compile the four .java files into one package.
+2. Use MovieDB.java as the executable.